goverkin/FuckingDAZNTitles/README.md

 }
 ```

-To open the browser console, right click on the page and click on `Inspect`
+Right click on the page once you are inside the DAZN channel and click on `Inspect` to open the browser console.
+Copy and paste the code inside the console and hit enter.
+The first part of the code removes the thumbnails and the second part removes the revealing part of titles (before `|`)